"The hearts of princes kiss obedience, so much they love it; but to stubborn spirits they swell, and grow as terrible as storms."

 His biggest mistake.
 Kellan should have tried to help Gwen in a right way, in a goodway.
 But instead he abandoned her, and Rowan was born.
 Taking him away from Gwen wasn’t his biggest mistake, but Rowan in many ways is.
 He’s watched him from afar his whole life, but it’s less out of fatherly love, but more out of needing to make sure Gwen hasn’t gotten to him.
 A deep part of Kellan is afraid of Rowan and any anger that could result when Gwen gets to him, so much so that he tinkers with the thought of getting to him first.
 But Rowan, as much of a son of his as he is, doesn’t make Kellan feel much fatherly affection towards him,

-His face claim is Alexander Skarsgård and he is currently OPEN.
+His face claim is Alexander Skarsgård and he is currently played by Andrei in PST.

 Song: Magic Man by Heart (x)